Nchekwube1/Nchekwube1/README.md

 - 🔭 I’m currently exploring the beauty of graphql

-- 🌱 I’m currently learning everything (almost) 🤣
+- 🌱 Trying to learn everything (almost) 🤣

 - 👯 I’m looking to collaborate with **other content creators**